-NY’s Top Court OK’s New York City’s Porn Rules
+New York City Porn Rules OK’d by State High Court

 The Giuliani-era restrictions, made in the name of “quality of life,” ostensibly wiped out Manhattan’s densest concentration of adult video “bookstores,” peep shows and topless bars, in the Times Square area.

-In 1998 New York City introduced 60/40 regulation, which deemed businesses “adult” if 40 percent or more of their area or stock involved sexual content.
+New York City introduced 60/40 regulation in 1998, deeming businesses “adult” if 40 percent or more of their area or stock involved sexual content.

 Fahey wrote that the lower court had erred by “applying a rigidly mechanical approach to the determination of whether a predominant focus on sexually explicit entertainment remained.”